finia2NA/getter/README.md

 ## Setup:
 1. run `pip install -r requirements.txt` in the getter folder.
 2. Copy `exampleSettings.json` into a new file named `settings.json` and set your desired settings.
+  - You can change
+    - default destination
+    - default format
-  - You can change default destination, hotkey mode keycombo and quick configuration buttons for visual mode
+    - hotkey mode keycombo
+    - quick configuration buttons for visual mode

 ## Usage
 Getter supports 4 different workflows: